Why the DynaPier® System Is the Best for Foundation Repair

 How the DynaPier® System Works with Your Foundation

 If you were carrying a platter full of drinks, would you hold it by the edge or place your hand underneath?
 Obviously, if you place your hand under it, the weight is distributed more evenly.
-Holding it by the edge would put much more stress on your hand.
-This is the major concept behind the DynaPier® system.
+Holding it by the edge would put much more stress on your hand and would cause the tray to topple over.
+This is the essential concept behind the DynaPier® system.

 How the DynaPier® Is Installed Is Critical

 The DynaPier® system is installed centrally beneath the footing rather than outside of the footing, thus transferring the structural load directly on top of the foundation pier.
-Equally important, when we install it, we make sure it is as deep as it will go, meaning it rests on bedrock or a dense strata of subsurface material providing maximum support.
+Equally important, when installed, the DynaPier should be driven in as deeply as it will go, meaning it rests on bedrock or a dense stratum of subsurface material providing maximum support.
 Many other piers rely on the earth for support.
 Unfortunately, the earth moves over time, thus your home moves with it.

 How the DynaPier® Is Made Makes It Superior